AntoineBoyerGabarra/ML_2022/README.md

 implements and runs the functions of _implementations.py/ipynb_

-> cleaning the data : > division of the data in four according to the values of feature at index 22
+> cleaning the data :
+> > division of the data in four according to the values of feature at index 22
-  >  undefined values and outliers removed
+> > removal of undefined values and outliers
-  >  standardization of the data
+> > standardization of the data

-> method and training : >
+> method and training :
-  >
+> > implementation of ridge regression with optimized parameters